twisted/twisted/docs/projects/core/development/policy/doc-standard.rst

 which will use the default language highlighting for the document (Python if unspecified, or controllable via the :rst:dir:`highlight` directive).
+No special language or option is necessary to recognize console sessions, just include them in a code or literal block and they will be properly highlighted.

 Footnotes